-Apart from putting in a fence or wall, removing the contaminated soil and swapping it with soil from the vegetable garden before replanting is another alternative.
+Apart from putting in a fence or wall, removing the contaminated soil and swapping it with disease free soil before replanting is another alternative.

 Protection of Trees

 If the above measures are impractical for your situation, then it may be worth considering protecting your other trees and shrubs by putting down a physical barrier.
 Physical barriers however are only useful for really valuable trees and if the source of Armillaria is known.
 Remember Armillaria often has a web of rhizomorphs and can attack from any direction.